rixx/books.rixx.de/src/reviews/1998/struwwelpeter-fearful-stories-and-vile-pictures-to-instruct-good-little-folks.md

 - Kaspar refuses to eat his soup for several days, and continues losing weight until he dies.
 - Philipp won't sit still, and in the end knocks over the entire dinner table.
 His name is still used for children who fidget a lot: Zappelphilipp.
 - Hans has a habit of looking into the sky instead of where he's going, so he falls into a river.
-He's resuced, but his books float away, truly the worst fate.
+He's rescued, but his books float away, truly the worst fate.
 - Robert goes outside during a storm, which catches his umbrella and he flies away.

 Honestly, as a kid I didn't think anything about them – they're not really more gruesome than a grandmother getting eaten by a wolf, or a witch baked in her own oven.
 But then, they were only in use for entertainment, and never as education, so I got off lightly.

+## Further Reading

+This book offers us a view into the attitude towards children 150 years ago, and shows that some patterns of behaviour, like attention deficit with and without hyperactivity, were well-known in certain circles.
+I haven't read any more about education in that time, but [Die roten Matrosen](https://books.rixx.de/reviews/2004/die-roten-matrosen) features school and educational attitudes in Germany between 1910 and 1920, which comes close and provides interesting historical insights.